arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 }
 ```

 The custom error message does not replace the default error message.
-When the assertions fail, the custom message is rather prepended to the error message:
+Instead, assertion failure prepends the custom message to the error message:

 ```bash
 org.opentest4j.AssertionFailedError: 1 + 2 should equal 3 ==>